FirelyTeam/firely-docs-firely-terminal/CommonScenarios/UsingTheStack.rst

 Using the stack
 ~~~~~~~~~~~~~~~

-The resource stack of Torinox is just like a stack in a your computer.
+The resource stack of Firely Terminal is just like a stack in a your computer.
 You can add stuff to the top, and if you perform operations, they do
 that with the resource or resources on top of the stack.